ShaoNihui/retro_reflect/README.md

 # Retro-Reflect: A Self-Reflecting LLM Agent for Green Chemistry Retrosynthesis

-This repository contains the complete code and pre-computed experiment results for the paper:
+This repository contains the complete code for the paper:

 > **Retro-Reflect: Iterative Self-Reflection for Green Solvent Optimization in LLM-Driven Retrosynthesis**